JadeSpirit/zabbix-export/README.md

  -CreateHost creates hosts from file, for example hosts.json (batch)

 --zbxhost=(zabbix host name or ip address).
 Mandatory.

 --zbxuser=(zabbix username).
 Must have admin rights to do upload and download.
 Mandatory.

 --zbxpass=(zabbix password).
 Mandatory.

 --template=(template name on server or file name).
 Mandatory for upload and download.
 Must use file name for download and template name for upload.

 --format=(JSON or XML).
 Mandatory for upload and download.
 XML is ready for uploading via web interface.

 --hostpath=(path_to_hosts_file).
 Mandatory for creating hosts.
 File must be json, example attached.

+--groupid=(number of group for new hosts).
+Mandatory for creating hosts.

 Other modes will be added later: